Frequently Asked Questions

 A seminal work in Bruce Nauman’s career, The True Artist Helps the World by Revealing Mystic Truths conveys a metaphysical and deeply personal message through the commercial medium of neon.
 Creating a contradiction between medium and meaning, Nauman calls for the viewer to participate in determining the validity the statement.

 *Please note: The works of art featured are not always on view.
-Many works are sensitive to exposure and are rotated frequently, and some travel to other museums for exhibitions.
+Many works are sensitive to light exposure and are rotated frequently, and some travel to other museums for exhibitions.
 Click the titles above to check whether a particular work is currently in the galleries.

 The Philadelphia Museum of Art has many distinctive spaces, from galleries dedicated to individual artists to furnished "period rooms."
 Among the most distinctive are: